Theatre Resume Examples

 Common Mistakes to Avoid

-Do
+Do this

 - Include reputable theatre companies, directors, or playwrights you've worked with.

-- Avoid using overly complex words or theatrical jargon.
+- Avoid jargon or overly complex words.

 - Don't use unprofessional email addresses or contact information.